HOLODECK 2.0: Vision-Language-Guided 3D World Generation with Editing: Related Work

-The emergence of diffusion models \cite{sohl2015deepthermo, ho2020ddpm, peebles2023dit, rombach2022stablediffu} marks a significant advancement in the field of generative modeling.
-Current methods leverage diffusion models to directly generate 3D objects or scenes represented by Neural Radiance Fields (NeRFs) or Gaussian splats from text or images, such as DreamFusion \cite{poole2022dreamfusion} and Magic3D \cite{lin2023magic3d}.
+\textbf{Text-to-3D Diffusion Models.} The emergence of diffusion models \cite{sohl2015deepthermo, ho2020ddpm, peebles2023dit, rombach2022stablediffu} marks a significant advancement in the field of generative modeling.
+Current methods leverage diffusion models to directly generate 3D objects or scenes represented by Neural Radiance Fields (NeRFs) or Gaussian splats from text or images \cite{poole2022dreamfusion, lin2023magic3d, li2024dreamscene, po2024compositional}.
 However, such methods generate scenes that lack discrete, manipulable objects, making them difficult to edit directly and unsuitable for applications like game design or embodied AI training.
-When focusing solely on the generation of individual 3D assets, diffusion models offer significant advantages.
-Recent methods have achieved breakthroughs in generating high‑quality 3D assets \cite{xiang2025TRELLIS, zhang20233dshape2vecset, zhang2024clay, zhao2023michelangelo, li2024craftsman3d}, with Hunyuan3D \cite{hunyuan3d2025hunyuan3d2.1, lai2025hunyuan3d2.5} being a typical example.
-It can generate high‑quality, mesh‑based individual 3D assets from text or images.
+When focusing solely on generating individual 3D assets, diffusion models offer significant advantages.
+Recent methods have achieved breakthroughs in generating high‑quality 3D assets \cite{xiang2025TRELLIS, zhang20233dshape2vecset, zhang2024clay, zhao2023michelangelo, li2024craftsman3d, ren2024xcube, wu2024direct3d}, with Hunyuan3D \cite{hunyuan3d2025hunyuan3d2.1, lai2025hunyuan3d2.5} being a typical example.